osmcode/osmcoastline/README.md

 this, for instance if you never use the data directly anyway but want to transform it into something else.

 Coastlines and polygons are never simplified, but contain the full detail.
-See `simplify.sql` for a way to simplify polygons.
-See the `simplify_and_split` directory for some more ways of doing this.
+See the `simplify_and_split_spatialite` or the `simplify_and_split_postgis` directories for scripts that help with simplifying and splitting geometries using Spatialite or PostGIS, respectively.

 The database tables `options` and `meta` contain the command line options used to create the database and some metadata.
 You can use the script